GalvanizeOpenSource/Learn-To-Code-JavaScript/README.md

 - "When I win I want the game to congratulate me by name!"

-- "This site is ugly, make it not ugly."

 ###9.
 Save, Commit, Push!
 Save your changes, make a commit and push your local changes to github!